AngusKenny/BO-TPOT/README.md

 Each class has a constructor and a single `optimize` method, into which the training data `X_train` and `y_train` must be passed.
 The `optimize` method may also be called with an optional keyword `out_path` which specifies a directory that the output files should be written to (if required).

+When the `optimize` method is called with `out_path` specified, pickling is used to save the progress of the search with each generation, to allow the search to be continued from near where it left off, should it be interrupted.
+The pickle file is located in `/<out_path>/<method_name>.pickle` - e.g.,`./Results/Prob1/TPOT-BASE/Seed_42/TPOT-BASE.pickle` - and is deleted at the end of a successfully completed search.
+It should be noted that resuming a search in this way makes exact reproduction of results almost impossible, as the random seed will be reset mid-way through the search.
+To start the search from scratch after an interruption, simple delete the `.pickle` file.

-The processing of parameters and running and tracking of these methods can be performed easily using the `TestHandler` class in the `utils` directory, but they can also be accessed separately for use in other code.
+The processing of parameters and running and tracking of the tools in the aTPOT suite can be performed easily using the `TestHandler` class in the `utils` directory, but they can also be accessed separately for use in customised code.

 The following is a detailed description of these three classes and their constructors and `optimize` methods.